-The doctrine of the Trinity teaches that is there is only one God who exists in three persons, Father, Son and Holy Spirit.
+The doctrine of the Trinity teaches that is there is only one God who exists in three persons, Father, Son, and Holy Spirit.
 Each person of the Trinity is co-equal and co-eternal in one united nature as Divine.
+Each person of the Godhead has the same attributes and are equally worthy of adoration, worship, and faith.
+Yet each person has particular works He accomplishes.